 I'd Rather Die Than Feel This

-A few Sundays ago I was out with my friend on his motorcycle, seeking the solitude and openness of gorgeous roads in the middle of nowhere.
+A few Sundays ago I was out with my friend on our motorcycles, seeking the solitude and openness of gorgeous roads in the middle of nowhere.
 And then it happened.

 When we got close to the car I took in the site—there was only one car involved, and inside it one woman.
 Two tough-looking motorcycle guys and one local-looking guy were knelt down by her window talking to her and trying to help.